CivicActions/accessibility/Onboarding.md

     * who are hard of hearing
     * People using their laptop outside on a sunny day
     * All of the above
-* Which is not a tool that can be used to identify accessibility problems
+* Which is not a tool that can be used to identify accessibility problems?
     * SSA.gov's ANDI Bookmarklet
     * Microsoft's Accessibility Insights
     * Firefox's Inclusive Widget